marceloboeira/bojack-kemal-heroku/README.md

 ### Intro
 This is an example of a project with BoJack, Kemal and Heroku.

-BoJack stores a counter, while Kemal provives a web-interface and Heroku servers.
+BoJack stores a counter, while Kemal provides a web-interface and Heroku servers.

 Unfortunately doing heroku buildpack problems, for now BoJack is running in the same process as kemal, but we plan to change that as soon by creating a bojack buildpack.

-### Concurrency problems

-Yes, it is now concurrently safe.
-It is just an example, as soon as BoJack implement a "increment" command we will deal with concurrency properly.

 ### Deploy